sd-powell/portfolio_project_1/README.md

 ---

+<a id=item-twentysix></a>

 ## Credits

 * I used this [github cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) as a reference for how to format markdown.
 * I found this [YouTube tutorial](https://www.youtube.com/watch?v=EKqhENATIKg) by [Patrick Jackson](https://www.youtube.com/@TheWinnieston) and [article](https://www.eddymens.com/blog/markdown-table-of-contents-toc-how-to-create-one) useful to learn how to use markdown anchor links.
 * [This article](https://stackoverflow.com/questions/14675913/changing-image-size-in-markdown) helped me with resizing images in markdown.
 * [Colorkit.co](https://colorkit.co/color-shades-generator/) helped to find darker shades of hex colours to improve accessibility.
+* This [Stack Overflow](https://stackoverflow.com/questions/55411492/media-queries-not-respecting-size) article helped me understand how to use a min-width media query to allow the site to re-size on smaller devices.
+* This [px to rem converter](https://nekocalc.com/px-to-rem-converter) helped me convert sizes to rem.
+* To understand which device breakpoints to use, I referenced this [w3cschools](https://www.w3schools.com/howto/howto_css_media_query_breakpoints.asp) article.

+<a id=item-twentyseven></a>

 ### Inspiration